CodeFuller/panda-player/tests/PandaPlayer.Services.IntegrationTests/README.md

 1. Class `ReferenceData` contains reference data, which matches the data in TestDatabase.db.
 Some tests modify reference data for check of update operations.
 That is why `ReferenceData` is not static and is created anew for each test.

 1. Each test for update operation (create, update, delete) should contain a call to `CheckLibraryConsistency()` method.
 This method verifies consistency of the database.

+1. Some entities could be not linked to any other entities (e.g. Genre, Artist).
+Reference data should contain such empty entities.